momentum-mod/docs/content/docs/guide/map_submission/fixing_entities.md

 ## Misplaced / Missing triggers
 On very rare occassions maps can have missing or misplaced triggers.
-It's possible to add any rectangular triggers to the map without decompiling by using community made tools and Lumper
+It's possible to add any rectangular triggers to the map without decompiling by using community made tools and Lumper.
 - [vmf_to_stripper](https://github.com/benjl/vmf_to_stripper/) - Allows for converting triggers made in hammer to a stripper config
 - [zoneToTrigger](https://github.com/Natanxp2/zoneToTrigger) - Allows for converting [Momentum Mod zones](/guide/map_submission/map_zoning/) to a stripper config

 {{<hint danger>}}

 Be very careful when modifying maps in this way.
-It's best to contact the mapper to make sure they are fine with whatever you are trying to do
+It's best to contact the mapper to make sure they are fine with whatever you are trying to do.
-You can always ask for help in **#map-porting** channel on our [Discord](https://discord.gg/momentummod)
+You can always ask for help in **#map-porting** channel on our [Discord](https://discord.gg/momentummod).

 {{</hint>}}

 ## Collectibles
-Maps with collectibles can be ported in 2 ways
+Maps with collectibles can be ported in 2 ways:
 - Convert the collectible system triggers to [Momentum's collectible system entities](/guide/collectibles/)
 - [Zone the map](/guide/map_submission/map_zoning/) using unordered, required checkpoints